-GoDaddy’s ECONOMY plan will serve your purposes and does come with a free domain.
-Be careful of unneeded up-sells.
 GoDaddy does have decent customer service.
-A live person is available 24 hours a day, via their toll-free number.
+A live person is available 24 hours a day, via their NON toll-free number.

 1-and-1 Hosting has decent web hosting, with customer service that is just okay.
 We have experienced language barriers with most of the customer service calls we have had with this hosting provider.